 This topic summary covers Knowledge Organiser: Testing within Testing for GCSE Computer Science.
-Revise Testing in Robust Programs for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Testing in 3.2 Programming for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 7 of 7 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Testing